myklst/terraform-provider-st-azuread/docs/resources/named_location.md

 Optional:

+- `force_destroy` (Boolean) Whether to forcefully destroy the IP-based named location when trusted is set to true.
+This prevents accidental deletion of trusted IPs.
 - `ip_ranges` (List of String) List of IP ranges in CIDR format.
 - `trusted` (Boolean) Whether the named location is trusted.
 Defaults to 'false'.

+~> When `trusted` is specified, `force_destroy` must be specified too.